About the Town Council

 The Town Council consists of five members who are elected every two years on an at-large plurality voting basis to govern the Town of Berwyn Heights.
 The Mayor serves as the head of the government and presides at all Council meetings, but in other respects is an equal member of the Council.
 The Mayor Pro Tempore assumes the Mayoral duties in the absence of the Mayor.

 In addition, each individual Councilmember exercises executive powers as a department head of one of the Town's departments: Administration, Code Compliance, Parks & Recreation, Public Safety or Public Works.
-In this role, the councilmember acts as a liaison to the department and monitors policy issues affecting the department.
-On occasion, the Council sits in a judicial capacity, as when ruling on home owners' appeals to code violation fines.
+In this role, the Councilmember acts as a liaison to the department and monitors policy issues affecting the department.
+On occasion, the Council sits in a quasi-judicial capacity, as when ruling on home owners' appeals to code violation fines or commenting on variances.

 Faustino "Tino" Menjivar